smydtt/smydtt.github.io/_pages/conferences.md

 ### Papers Presented in Conferences

+(2024) (with Saroj Kumar Sahani) `Endogenous cycles and distribution dynamics in a neoclassical growth model with heterogeneous agents' in \emph{The 2024 RCEA International Conference in Economics, Econometrics, and Finance}, organized by Rimini Centre for Economic Analysis, Brunel University, UC Riverside and DEMS Universita Degli Studi di Milano Bicocca at Brunel University, London, May 20-22, 2024.

 (2021): (with C. Saratchand) ‘Explosion, Waves of Resurgence or Convergence?
 Macroeconomic and Epidemiological Dynamics of the COVID-19 Pandemic’ in 2021 Web Conference on Economic Theory and Policy, organized by NIPFP, New Delhi.
 March 30-31, 2021.

 (2019): ‘Limits to Arbitrage and Global Games in Forex Markets with Bounded Rationality’ in 25th International Conference on Computing in Economics and Finance (CEF), Carleton University, Ottawa.
 June 28-30, 2019.